sensesnet/java-advanced-be-program/second_be_module/avro/readme.md

 Navigate to cluster topics and create topic: [message]

-Navigate to topic shema and validate and save
+Navigate to topic schema and validate and save

 ```
 {